Creating jobs, developing skills

 External resources

-There is an active research field into jobs in developing countries.
+There is an active research field on jobs in developing countries.
 Below are summaries and links to several interesting papers by researchers from other institutions that might be of interest.

 What Are We Learning from Business Training and Entrepreneurship Evaluations around the Developing World?
 (2014)